- PrintArticle Summary

 Kratom (Mitragyna speciosa) is a plant native to Thailand, Malaysia, Papua New Guinea, and Indonesia.1 Kratom users ingest it via chewing, smoking, or drinking it in a tea.
-Kratom is also used recreationally, as it has stimulant-like effects at low doses and euphoric effects at higher concentrations, like those produced by opioids.
+Kratom can be used as a way to treat opioid withdrawal.
+Additionally, kratom is used recreationally, as it has stimulant effects at low doses and euphoric effects at higher concentrations, like those produced by opioids.
 Kratom is not illegal in the United States and is easily purchased at a low cost on the internet.2

 Kratom is often marketed as a natural alternative to medication for the treatment of pain, anxiety, and depression; however, the U.S. Food and Drug Administration (FDA) warns that these conditions require real medical oversight and that kratom is not safe simply because it is plant-based.
 Kratom also has abuse potential and may, in fact, be addictive.
 Kratom is also sometimes found to be laced with other drugs, such as opioid medications like hydrocodone.1

 And as previously mentioned, Kratom has also gained attention among some opioid-dependent individuals as a way to counteract the symptoms of opioid withdrawal because it produces opioid-like effects.1,2,3 The FDA has also expressed extreme concern over the use of this drug as an alternative to approved and safe opioid withdrawal treatments.1

 Are you seeking help for Kratom Withdrawal?

 If you or someone you love is considering turning to Kratom instead of clinically approved treatment, please consider calling us at American Addiction Centers.
 With facilities across the United states, we have trained advisors ready to answer your call and help you get the help you deserve.
 We can be reached at 1-888-935-1318Who Answers?.